tdwg/bdq/tg2/_build_review/templates/bdqffdq/bdqffdq_landing-header.md

 Information about the Fitness for Use ontology, its usage, and its extensions can be found in the following subset of BDQ resources:

+- **Fitness For Use Framework Ontology** - Landing page for the bdqffdq: vocabulary.
+This document.
-- [**Fitness For Use Framework Ontology Guide**](../guide/bdqffdq/index.md) - Provides a visual and narrative introduction to the concepts and application of the ontology.
+- [**Fitness For Use Framework Ontology: Concepts and Use**](../guide/bdqffdq/index.md) - Provides normative guidance along with visual and narrative introduction to the concepts and application of the ontology.
 - [**Fitness For Use Framework Ontology List of Terms**](../list/bdqffdq/index.md) - The term list document, which enumerates and describes the vocabulary terms.
-- **Fitness For Use Framework Ontology** - Provides normative guidance on the use of the vocabulary.
-This document.
 - [**Fitness For Use Framework Ontology Vocabulary Extension**](../extension/bdqffdq/index.md) - Defines additional axioms extending the core vocabulary.

 #### 1.3.1 Distributions (non-normative)